pravi-samaratunga/git_tutorial/README.md

 git commit
 ```

+You may be asked to run some `git config` commands.
+Just do what it says in the prompt, replacing the example emails and usernames with your actual email and name.
+We can use this information in order to tell who made each commit.

 At this point, your terminal's text editor will pop up.
 Write a description of your file, then save and exit.

 If you do not want to use the terminal text editor, you can instead use `git commit -m "<Description of file>"`.
 That's what I usually do.
 Commit messages should be short and descriptive, so that you know what you did between this commit and the previous one.